 Child custody and visitation arrangements for minor children

 Division of all other assets, as well as debts

 A 90-day waiting period is imposed on all divorce petitions by the state, beginning from the time the petition is served.
 When a divorce is uncontested, spouses can use that time to reach a settlement agreement.

 Twyford Law Office is Here to Help

 No matter which divorce or alternative divorce solution you choose, we will do everything in our power to save you time, minimize conflict, and deliver cost-effective results.
-Reach out to us today to schedule a free consultation, by calling (509) 327-0777 or filling out a contact form online.
+Reach out to our Spokane divorce lawyers today to schedule a free consultation, by calling (509) 327-0777 or filling out a contact form online.